peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 ## Validity Reasons

-Status assertions can reveal information about the holder or subject that was not commited to in the original credential issuance.
+Status Assertions may disclose details about the Holder or subject that were not initially committed to during the original Credential issuance.
+This can potentially expose additional information that was not part of the original credentialing process.
-Providing a reason that a digital credential is no longer valid can be essential to certian use cases, and unacceptable for others.
+Providing a reason that a Digital Credential is no longer valid can be essential to certain use cases, and unacceptable for others
 For example, in a healthcare setting, a patient should not have medical reasons for a suspended credential disclosed in assertions of suspension.
 However, in a supply chain context, a product suspension might benefit from additional information, such as batch or lot information.